Debate over secret vs open ballot

 Tomorrow, Randi is leading a major march of AFT delegates to protest the enforced contract.
 Here is an excerpt from the AFT press office (see Norms Notes).

 The convention opens with AFT President Randi Weingarten’s keynote address introducing “solution-driven unionism,” a redefinition of unionism that advances solutions focused not just on members, but also on the people they serve and the communities in which they live.
-Solution-driven unionism will advance creative solutions to unify members and their communities around issues important to all working people.
+Solution-driven unionism will advance creative solutions to unify members and their communities around issues important to all working people.2:30AM, Friday - Gloria is knocking on the door.
+Gotta go let her in.

 After delivering her keynote address on Friday, Weingarten will join members of the Detroit Federation of Teachers as they gather at the Detroit Pubic School headquarters to tell Detroit Public Schools Emergency Manager Roy Roberts to stop dictating and start working collaboratively to ensure the students of Detroit have what they need to succeed.